 Diana Marian: Senior Project Manager

-Diana joined the DEI team after coordinating several projects within the Open Society Foundations network.
+Diana joined the Digital Education Incubator team after coordinating several projects within the Open Society Foundations network.
 She has managed innovative literacy initiatives, including adult education programs and the development of an online tool guiding legal comprehension.
 She holds a Master’s degree in International Education Policy from Harvard Graduate of School of Education, where she focused on education initiatives for 21st-century demands and strategic management of education non-profits.
-At the DEI, Diana works with faculty, staff, and other stakeholders to manage the development of MOOCs and the implementation of pilot projects using an Agile PM approach centered on design thinking.
+At the Incubator, Diana works with faculty, staff, and other stakeholders to manage the development of MOOCs and the implementation of pilot projects using an Agile PM approach centered on design thinking.

 Diane Carroll: Project Manager